------ CONTRAINDICATIONS -----
+------ CONTRAINDICATIONS -----

-- Personal or family history of medullary thyroid carcinoma or in patients with Multiple Endocrine Neoplasia syndrome type 2 (4, 5.1) - Known serious hypersensitivity to tirzepatide or any of the excipients in MOUNJARO (4, 5.4)
+Personal or family history of medullary thyroid carcinoma or in patients with Multiple Endocrine Neoplasia syndrome type 2 (4, 5.1) Known serious hypersensitivity to tirzepatide or any of the excipients in MOUNJARO (4, 5.4)

------WARNINGS AND PRECAUTIONS ------
+------WARNINGS AND PRECAUTIONS ------

 - Pancreatitis: Has been reported in clinical trials.
 Discontinue promptly if pancreatitis is suspected.
 (5.2) - Hypoglycemia with Concomitant Use of Insulin Secretagogues or Insulin: Concomitant use with an insulin secretagogue or insulin may increase the risk of hypoglycemia, including severe hypoglycemia.
 Reducing dose of insulin secretagogue or insulin may be necessary.
 (5.3) - Hypersensitivity Reactions: Serious hypersensitivity reactions (e.g., anaphylaxis and angioedema) have been reported.
 Discontinue MOUNJARO if suspected and promptly seek medical advice.
 (5.4) - Acute Kidney Injury: Monitor renal function in patients with renal impairment reporting severe adverse gastrointestinal reactions.
-(5.5) - Severe Gastrointestinal Disease: Use may be associated with gastrointestinal adverse reactions, sometimes severe.
+(5.5) - Severe Gastrointestinal Adverse Reactions: Use may be associated with gastrointestinal adverse reactions, sometimes severe.
 Has not been studied in patients with severe gastrointestinal disease and is not recommended in these patients.
 (5.6) - Diabetic Retinopathy Complications in Patients with a History of Diabetic Retinopathy: Has not been studied in patients with nonproliferative diabetic retinopathy requiring acute therapy, proliferative diabetic retinopathy, or diabetic macular edema.
 Monitor patients with a history of diabetic retinopathy for progression.
 (5.7) - Acute Gallbladder Disease: Has occurred in clinical trials.
-If cholelithiasis is suspected, gallbladder studies and clinical follow-up are indicated.
-(5.8)
+If cholelithiasis is suspected, gallbladder studies and clinical followup are indicated.
+(5.8) - Pulmonary Aspiration During General Anesthesia or Deep Sedation: Has been reported in patients receiving GLP-1 receptor agonists undergoing elective surgeries or procedures.
+Instruct patients to inform healthcare providers of any planned surgeries or procedures.
+(5.9)

------ ADVERSE REACTIONS -----
+-----ADVERSE REACTIONS ------

-The most common adverse reactions, reported in \geq 5% of patients treated with MOUNJARO are: nausea, diarrhea, decreased appetite, vomiting, constipation, dyspepsia, and abdominal pain.
+The most common adverse reactions, reported in ≥5% of patients treated with MOUNJARO are: nausea, diarrhea, decreased appetite, vomiting, constipation, dyspepsia, and abdominal pain.
 (6.1)